 A Brief History

-written and provided by Garth Hall - Shamokin
+provided by Garth Hall - Shamokin

 Shamokin stands on tracts of land originally known as the Samuel Clark and

 the Samuel Wetherill survey.
 These patents were issued on April 11, 1776